-Black and Minority Ethnic Theatre and drama – web sources
+Black & Ethnic Minority Theatre and drama - websites

 Rose Bruford has a long tradition of developing minority ethnicity actors and writers, including Peter Bankole (RSC, Ipswich); Yvonne Brewster (Talawa); Femi Euba (Nigeria); Ray Fearon(RSC and Coronation Street); Simone James (NT); Michelle Joseph (Eastenders); Alton Kumalo (RSC and Temba); Paulette Randall (Talawa); Trevor Rhone (The Harder They Come); Nadim Sawalha (Film & TV); Janet Steel (Kali); Ben Thomas (Playschool and Talawa); David Tse (Yellow Earth); Diane-Louise Jordan (Songs of Praise); Roy Williams (Sing your Heart Out for the Lads).